Multramate/EllipticCurves/README.md

 ## Miscellaneous

 I wrote a short report on proving the group law of an elliptic curve using the Riemann-Roch theorem, as a follow up to the main report.

+I gave a talk in the Undergraduate Mathematics Colloquium on an unusual cubic representation problem, which is a simple application of the main theory.